-To complement existing datasets and address their limitations, we introduce Zenseact Open Dataset (ZOD), Europe's largest and most diverse multimodal AD dataset.
+To complement existing datasets, we introduce Zenseact Open Dataset (ZOD), Europe's largest and most diverse multimodal AD dataset.
 ZOD consists of more than 100k traffic scenes that have been carefully curated to cover a wide range of real-world driving scenarios.
 The dataset is split into three subsets: 100k independent \textit{Frames}, 1473 twenty-second \textit{Sequences}, and 29 \textit{Drives} lasting a few minutes. \textit{Frames} are primarily suitable for non-temporal perception tasks, \textit{Sequences} are intended for spatio-temporal learning and prediction, and \textit{Drives} are aimed at longer-term tasks such as localization, mapping, and planning.
 This separation allows ZOD to cover an area 9$\times$ larger than any other AD dataset, offering ample opportunities for developing robust algorithms that generalize well across multiple operational domains.
 We also facilitate research in domain adaptation and transfer learning by providing comprehensive metadata for each scene.